2 ½ pounds (about 4) russet baking potatoes

 ½ teaspoon of baking powder

 Pierce the potatoes several times so that the moisture can escape during baking.
 Bake in a 400 degree oven for 1 hour until fork tender.
-Cut potatoes in half lengthwise and scoop our the flesh, while they are still hot and press them through a potato ricer.
+Cut potatoes in half lengthwise and scoop our the flesh, while they are still hot, and press them through a potato ricer.
 (Save the skins and top with cheese and bacon for a yummy app - don't forget the sour cream and chives after baking!!)

 Cut the dough into 6 equal pieces.
-Form each piece into a log and roll back and forth into a rope, about the thickness of your index finger.
-Cut the rope into 1 inch pieces.
+Form each piece into a log and roll back and forth into a rope, about 14-15" long.
+Cut each rope into 1 inch pieces.

-Gently roll each piece with your finger while pressing down.
-It should fold over itself and have a dent from your finger.
-Or you can roll it using the tines of a fork.
-Either method will have indentations that will hold the sauce.
+Gently roll each 1" piece, pressing down lightly, with a fork creating indentations that will hold the sauce.
 Have fun with this, they don’t have to be perfect but once you get the hang of it they will start looking more uniform.

 Spread the gnocchi out on a cookie sheet, dusted with flour and separated.
 If you are cooking later put the tray in the freezer and then when frozen place frozen gnocchi in a plastic bag to store.

 Cook in rapidly boiling salted water for about 2 or 3 minutes.
 They will float to the top when done.
 Remove with a slotted spoon to drain and place on a serving platter.
 Serve with your favorite tomato sauce and grated Pecorino Romano cheese.
 I also love these with brown sage butter sauce!